How to handle Ecommerce Returns in 2026

 • Returns impact your bottom line.
 Every return costs money.
 Handling them efficiently saves both time and revenue.

 • Returns shape your brand reputation.
 Positive returns experiences lead to repeat business.
 Poor experiences lead to lost customers and negative reviews.
-And negative reviews can REALLY impact your business.
+Negative reviews from bad returns experiences compound, they show up in search, in paid ad reviews, and in every future conversion.

 Chart showcasing the cost of acquisition versus how much it cost to keep a customer.
 It also shows how much a customer doing a return costs your business.